Quick, name one of the many interesting cities in the Czech Republic!

 How to get to Prague: Because it is the capital of Czech Republic getting to Prague is incredibly easy.
 Whether you choose to travel by bus, train or plane, there is plenty of rides and flights to the City of a Hundred Spires.

 More Info: For much more information read our dozens of articles about Prague!

-The second largest city of the Czech Republic, Brno, has about 400,000 inhabitants.
+As the second largest city of the Czech Republic, Brno has about 400,000 inhabitants.
 With its stunning castle, the cute Old Town, and loads of amazing cafés, Brno charms visitors.
-Though heavily destructed in World War II, the city is now charming to wander through, and is a big cultural hub for theater and music lovers.
+Though heavily destructed in World War II, the city is now charming to wander through and is a big cultural hub for theater and music lovers.

 Brno Highlights: You can read about the top 32 things to do in Brno here, but below are a few must-visit sites!

 - Brno’s Castle Grounds and Old Town

 - Cathedral of St. Peter and Paul